 For portfolios with option or non linear risks, the concentration of sensitivities (delta, gamma, vega) according to expiry date and strike price (“strike concentration”).

-The value-at-risk for the portfolios, according to Enron’s approved methodology.
+The VaR for the portfolios, according to Enron’s approved methodology.

 “Potential Exposure” shall mean the potential change in value of a Position or Commodity Group resulting from changes in, but not limited to, market prices, interest rates, currency rates, counterparty credit condition, liquidity, funding and settlement risk.